 “I’ll have a lot of connections I can network with in the future,” says Albright-Sexton.
 “I also hope to meet a lot of different people within the cafe and make some new friends.”

 At the end of the day, the new Saxbys cafes will bring opportunity, connection, and tasty coffee to the Pitt community.

-“I cannot wait to see all the good that comes out of students that get this position that have the desire to start their own company or like me, who have no idea what they want to do, leave not only with immense professional growth and knowledge, but personal growth, as well,” says Robinson.
+“I cannot wait to see all the good that comes out of students that get this position that has the desire to start their own company or like me, who have no idea what they want to do, leave not only with immense professional growth and knowledge but personal growth, as well,” says Robinson.
 “This journey is just beginning for all of us though, so to see the people we are now and how we will be after six months is another rewarding aspect of this opportunity I am looking forward to.”

 Make Your Mark

 Saxbys is looking for motivated students to join the team, for all levels of paid positions, with flexible schedules.
-Click on this Panther Central link for full details and the application.